Pritex32/stock-prediction-app-streamlit/README.md

 # Project Overview
+This project is a web-based application designed to predict stock prices using historical data.
+The app uses **LSTM (Long Short-Term Memory)** models for time-series forecasting and provides visual insights into stock trends.
+# Result:
 This projects builds a Stock Price Prediction App using Streamlit and machine learning techniques.
 The app fetches historical stock price data for GBPUSD=X (British Pound to US Dollar exchange rate) and performs the following:

 Data Retrieval and Preprocessing: